xieyuheng/inner/persons/judea-pearl/causality.md

 ### 1.1.4 Random Variables and Expectations

+By a _variable_ we will mean an attribute, measurement or inquiry that may take on one of several possible values, from a specified domain.
+If we have beliefs (i.e., probabilities) attached to the possible values that a variable may attain, we will call that variable a _random variable_.

+- **Xie:** The definition above deal with random variable directly, instead of defining it as a function from a sample space to another space.

+  - The space might be a field or a vector space, where we can compute expectation.

-- **Xie:** Random variables allow us to ask for the probability of a value, for the inverse of a value is a set of outcomes.
+  Random variables allow us to ask for the probability of a value, for the inverse of a value is a set of outcomes in the probability space.

   With random variables we can also:

   - compute expectation.
   - compose function to the random variables.

+TODO Design a language for random variables -- no need to be implemented for now.

 TODO Define `E` and `V`.